project //

 Impact

-• Increased experimentation and time spent within the customization flow
+• Increased time spent within the customization flow

-• Expanded participation from users who might not otherwise upload original artwork
+• Expanded participation from users who wouldn't otherwise upload original artwork

-• Strengthened the connection between Vans’ heritage and modern digital creation
+• Reinforced the connection between Vans' checkerboard heritage and modern digital creation